lightninglabs/chantools/doc/chantools_deletepayments.md

 ```
       --channeldb string   lnd channel.db file to dump channels from
+      --failedonly         don't delete all payments, only failed ones
-  -h, --help               help for dropchannelgraph
+  -h, --help               help for deletepayments
 ```

 ### Options inherited from parent commands